 Oleander can affect animals in the same way based on their size and how much they ingest.
 Poisonings typically occur in farm animals, such as cows and horses, when they are allowed to graze in areas where oleander is present.
 Plus, dogs and cats can be poisoned when they are allowed to investigate an oleander plant on someone’s property.
 Even wild birds succumb to the plant’s toxicity.

 If you do choose to keep oleander on your property, make sure no children or pets can come in contact with it.
-Also, wear long sleeves, pants, and gloves when working with your shrub.
-And consider planting one of the smaller varieties, so it’s easier to manage.
+Also, wear long sleeves, pants, and gloves when working with your shrub, and wash your hands afterward.

 Symptoms of Poisoning

 Symptoms generally show up within hours of contacting the plant.
 And in some cases, especially with small animals and young children ingesting the plant, the first sign that a poisoning took place is, unfortunately, death.

 The following are some moderate to severe symptoms that a person or animal might experience from oleander:

 - Irregular heartbeat

 - Low blood pressure